 Within the OCD & Related Disorders Program - run by Dr. Kyle Williams, evaluation and treatment of children with possible PANS/PANDAS and related disorders.
 Paula Downes manages referrals to this specialty program and can be reached at

-The Alan and Lorraine Bressler Program at Massachusetts General Hospital
+Learning and Emotional Assessment Program (LEAP) at Massachusetts General Hospital

 The Massachusetts Sibling Support Network